 Emergency Medical Situation

 There is a system in place to assist with obtaining military discharge records in the event of a medical emergency.
-In other words, there are a trio of hotlines that can be called in order to access and obtain military records when a medical emergency arises.
+In other words, there is a trio of hotlines that can be called in order to access and obtain military records when a medical emergency arises.
 These hotlines are:

 - Army – 314-538-4261